spacemeat/humon/README-preprocess.md

     #include <humon/humon.hpp>

 **Objects in dicts remain in serial order.**
 This is different from some JSON libraries, that don't preserve the order of key-object pairs in dicts.
 Humon guarantees that, when you access a dict's children by index (as you would a list), they'll be returned in the order you expect.
-Humon can maintain an extra table for accessing dict entries quickly by key.

->Currently the extra table is not implemented, and keys are searched in linear order, from the end.
-This is obviously on the fix-it list for larger dicts, but it's often the case that a linear search beats hash tables or binary searches for small numbers of entries <sup>[citation needed]</sup>.
+>Currently, keys are searched in linear order, from the end.
+It's often the case that a linear search beats hash tables or binary searches for small numbers of entries <sup>[citation needed]</sup>.

 **Keys in dicts need not be unique.**
 Multiple entries in a dict may have the same key. `hu::Node::getChild(std::string_view)` (and the C API underneath) starts its search from the end of the dict's entries and moves backwards.
 This has the effect that the last entry in a dict is the one taking precedence under this function.